developer9998/GTBubblerMod/README.md

 # Default value: 1
 # Acceptable value range: From 0 to 1.5
 Audio Pop Volume = 1

+## Whether the bubbler will vibrate the controller when active
+# Setting type: Boolean
+# Default value: true
+Use Vibrations = true
 ```

 ## Disclaimer